Judith Pordon: Poetry

 and social criticism.
-In the 1990s, she lived in Hawaii and a multicultural emphasis appeared in her work.
-She was befriended and mentored by Aemilia Laracuen, artist and primary muse of poet Robert Graves, who encouraged her to seek publication.
+In the 1990s she was befriended and mentored by Aemilia Laracuen, artist and primary muse of poet Robert Graves, who encouraged her to seek publication.

 After writing poetry for 30 years, she began submitting her work to literary journals.
 In her first year her work was published in over two dozen journals, including Chiron Review, Tulane Review, Writers Journal, Buffalo Bones, The Rockford Review, The Ledge, The Orange Willow Review, VLQ, Black Bear Review, and The American Dissident.

-Poetry anthologies such as Many Mountains Moving (on Spirituality), Comrades Anthology, The Austin International Poetry Festival Anthology (both in 1999 and in 2001) and Uno have published her poems.
+Poetry anthologies such as Many Mountains Moving (on Spirituality), The Austin International Poetry Festival Anthology (both in 1999 and in 2001) and Uno have published her poems.

 She has also been published in dozens of poetry e-zines including The 2River View, Agnieska's Dowry, Stirring, Poetry Super Highway, Poetic Voices, Recursive Angel, ZeroZine, Facets Magazine, Southern Ocean Review, and Verse Libre.